Ollama-Agent-Roll-Cage/oarc-crawlers/TERMS_OF_USE.md

 # OARC-Crawlers – Terms of Use & License

-**Last updated:** [Insert Date Here]
+**Last updated:** 7/7/2025

 Thank you for using OARC-Crawlers.
-This tool is provided by the Author (“Merlin”) as a modular, asynchronous framework for gathering and processing publicly available data from online sources.
+This tool is provided by the Author @ Agent Roll Cage Team as a modular, asynchronous framework for gathering and processing publicly available data from online sources.
 By installing, using, or contributing to OARC-Crawlers, you agree to the following terms:

 ## 1. Intended Use